Kayn-Pleiades/Team-Profile-Generator/README.md

 ### Commit 3: Init
 Added the class js files into the library.
 Initiated to create json package.
 Made simple welcome function.

+### Commit 4: Manager Questions
+Added the inquirer questions for entering the manager information!

 ## Credits